Join the newsletter

 • How do I write tests for scientific code that are not a waste of time?

-This newsletter is for anyone working with software associated with quantum computing.
-To be honest, most of it is also applicable to scientific software more broadly.
+This is for anyone who works with "quantum software", so software associated with quantum computing.
+But, to be honest, 90% of the newsletter will be applicable to any type of scientific software.

-• Researchers for whom writing code is a necessary evil to move science forward.
+If writing code is a necessary evil to move science forward, we'll help make it less painful.

 Sample Issues